 Day 1 – Ho Chi Minh City

 I only had 1 day in Ho Chi Minh City at the beginning of my trip due to a visa issue before leaving Australia.
-I had the incorrect date on my visa, and even though it was my fault, Jetstar were absolutely amazing and put me on the next available flight.
+I had the incorrect date on my visa, and even though it was my fault, Jetstar was absolutely amazing and put me on the next available flight.

 If you’re wondering how many days in Ho Chi Minh City you need, one is enough to see the main sites, but a second day would probably allow you to go at a slower pace and see a few more things.